fabianbees/breitbandmessung-docker/README.md

 5. When all mesurements are done, the automation-script can be stopped by removing the ```/RUN``` file with the following command ```rm /RUN``` inside the docker container

+## Additional Notes

+- The automation-script is configured, to run speedtests only after 7:30 AM, becaus it is assumed, that the network load between 0 o'clock and 7:30 AM is lower than it is under normal use during the day.
+(This behaviour could be alterd, by changing the values in the **if statement in line 18** of the file ```run-speedtest.sh``` before building the docker image).
+- If you want to have more granular control for when speedtest should be run, the docker container could be stopped when no speedtest should be run, and restarted if testing should continue.
+- A "Messkampagne" which is in progrss, can only be stopped, by purging the appdata of the container, or by altering your "Tarifangaben".